nogibjj/sqllite/README.md

 ![CI-CD Pipeline](gif_sql.gif)

-To maintain code quality and streamline development, I set up a CI/CD pipeline using GitHub Actions.
+To maintain code quality and streamline development, I have set up a CI/CD pipeline using GitHub Actions.
 Here's how it enhances the project:

 - **Automated Testing**:
   - Every push triggers tests using **pytest**, ensuring new changes don't break existing functionality.